How does Tattooing work?

 Sun Exposure on Tattoos

-With the presence of larger than normal amounts of migrating phagocytic cells, the chances of ink movement increases, thus accelerating the fading of the tattoo.
+With the presence of larger than normal amounts of migrating phagocytic cells, the chances of ink movement increase, thus accelerating the fading of the tattoo.

 Understanding the Risks of Tattooing